apache/incubator-gluten/docs/Velox.md

 ### An example for offloading Spark's computing to Velox with Gluten

-TPC-H Q1 and Q6 are supported in Gluten using Velox as backend.
-Current support has below limitations:

-- Found Date and Long types in Velox's TableScan are not fully ready, so converted related columns into Double type.
-- Metrics are missing.
+In Gluten, TPC-H Q1 and Q6 can be fully offloaded into Velox for computing.
+Part of the operators in other TPC-H queires can be offloaded into Velox.
+The unsupported operators will fallback into Spark for execution.

 #### Test TPC-H Q1 and Q6 on Gluten with Velox backend